aticejiang/MLAgg-UNet/README.md

 ## Requirements:

 Please use `Ubuntu 20.04` for environment setting.
-In 'Windows', it could work if mamba-ssm available.
+In `Windows`, it could work if mamba-ssm available.

 1. python 3.10 + [torch](https://pytorch.org/get-started/locally/) 2.0.0 + torchvision 0.15.0 (cuda 11.7)
    ```bash